 The first issue you create will likely be a back issue for your online magazine library.
 During this process, you’ll get to test the budget assumptions you came up with in Step 1 to see what it’ll cost to create the content you envisioned.
-This becomes your opportunity to modify the budget if needed, as we often discover that the costs are higher than we predicted.
-The reason for this is that with an online or app-based magazine, you get more options to produce content in ways that a print magazine would not allow for, like slideshows, videos, or web widgets that update on the fly.
+This becomes your opportunity to modify the budget if needed, as we sometimes discover that the costs are higher than originally anticpated.
+The reason for this is that with an online magazine, you get more options to produce content in ways that a print magazine would not allow for, like slideshows, videos, or web widgets that update on the fly.
 These are all elements you may want to consider to help set your online magazine apart from its print ancestors.

 Step 3: Consider your Marketing Channels

-While this may seem counterintuitive, online magazines that’ve been around for more than a decade, like the Economist, were not successful until they were also available as app editions for the Apple iPad.
+While this may seem counterintuitive, online magazines that have been around for more than a decade, like the Economist, were not successful until they were also available as web and app editions.
 Why is that?

-There is something that clicks in the user’s mind when you tell them that the online magazine is also available for the iPad and that they’re going to have the option of choosing between the two editions.
+There is something that clicks in the user’s mind when you tell them that the online magazine is available in a number of formats.
 Even users who only purchase the online edition and forgo the app edition seem to have become clear from the comparison that your online magazine, is indeed, a magazine.

-In our experience, 10-20 % of all revenue that’s generated from your digital magazine efforts (your online magazine and your app edition) will come from digital newsstands and the Apple app store.
-However, for publishers who want to keep 100% of their revenue, online magazines are a more profitable path.
+For publishers who want to keep 100% of their revenue and not pay, online magazines are a more profitable path.
 We suggest publishers have both, but think the online edition is the most important of the two.

 So what’s next?

-If you’d like to see an example of what can be accomplished when launching an online magazine from scratch, check out what the experienced publishers at Prime Publishing did with their launch of two online magazines – I Like Crochet and I Like Knitting.
+If you’d like to see an example of what can be accomplished when launching an online magazine from scratch, check out Food Gardening Network, which we just launched in January 2021.
+Also take a look at what the experienced publishers at Prime Publishing did with their launch of two online magazines – I Like Crochet and I Like Knitting.
 Their strategy includes all of the above, as they very diligently went through the planning, prototyping, marketing and pricing steps before they launched their online magazines.

-If you need help launching an online magazine and are already generating $1m in annual revenue, we’d love to talk.
+If you want to know how to start an online magazine and launch it, and are already generating $1m in annual revenue, we’d love to talk.

 This article was originally published in 2015 and has been updated.